Aegean Airlines Business Class Review: Is It Worth the Upgrade?

 For example, my flight from Yerevan was a red-eye flight (departure shortly before 5 a.m.).
 So I had to be at the airport at 3:30 a.m., sleepless, and having access to the lounge somehow saved me: I could eat something, and there were also fantastic sofas on which I could even take a short nap.

-Overall, my Business Class flights with Aegean offered always a great experience: the dedicated counter for the luggage, the fast lane, the access to the lounge, the delicious in-flight menu, and above all, the extra space during the flight are enough reasons to book a Business Class ticket if you can afford the cost.
+Overall, my Business Class flights with Aegean offered a great experience: the dedicated counter for the luggage, the fast lane, the access to the lounge, the delicious in-flight menu, and above all, the extra space during the flight are enough reasons to book a Business Class ticket if you can afford the cost.

 10 tips for your Aegean Airlines Business Class flight